cotag/ruby-tls/README.md

     gem "ruby-tls"

-Windows users will require an installation of OpenSSL (32bit or 64bit matching the Ruby installation) and be setup with [Ruby Installers DevKit](http://rubyinstaller.org/downloads/)
+Windows users will require an installation of OpenSSL (32bit or 64bit matching the Ruby installation)

 ## Usage